opentofu/vscode-opentofu/README.md

 The extension does require the following to be installed before use:

 - VS Code v1.86 or greater
-- OpenTofu v or greater
+- OpenTofu v1.6 or greater

 ## Platform Support